 Outside of last year, Jimmy Uso, as well as his brother Jey, have competed in pre-show matches of WrestleMania.
 You would think that Jey made the list too but Jimmy has one more loss in his record book, as he competed in the André the Giant Memorial Battle Royal at WrestleMania 31.

-It was odd as they both had a match together prior to the battle royal in a WWE Tag Team Championship.
+It was odd as they both had a match together before the battle royal in a WWE Tag Team Championship.
 Not sure why Jey was not involved in the match, maybe they only needed one more person to fill the match.

 9. Tie for 22.2%